ZhangFengshun/OnlineDocs/docs/理论推导/曲线坐标系下的NS方程.md

 \end{equation}\tag{18}
 $$

-which leads to the last but one term in the second equation of (\ref{eq:vfs-wind}).
+which leads to the last but one term in the second equation of (14).

 ## Appendix A: Divergence in curvilinear coordinates

-Divergence in curvilinear coordinates read as follows \cite{huang2003tensor}:
+Divergence in curvilinear coordinates read as follows [2]:

 $$
 \begin{equation}